• Art magazine

 Photo by Jazmin Quaynor @jazminantoinette, via Unsplash

-Market observations: Design booms, antiques collapse
+Market observations: Design is booming, antiques are collapsing

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.